ireko8/ireko8.github.io/index.md

 ## Experience

 ### Education
-* 2017~present: Ph.D. student in University of Tokyo.
+* April 2021: Ph.D. in University of Tokyo.
 (Supervisor: Akihiro Nakao)
 * March 2017: M.I. in University of Tokyo.
 (Supervisor: Akihiro Nakao)
 * March 2015: B.A. in University of Tokyo.